Join The Best Hacking Community Worldwide | Hack The Box

 HTTP

-user doesn’t reveal anything useful at first.
+Checking the system as the www-data user doesn’t reveal anything useful at first.
 There is no obvious files or privilege escalation vectors.
 However, since the web service is running on Nginx, it’s worth looking into the configuration files.
-In particular, the sites-enabled
+In particular, the sites-enabled directory often contains virtual host definitions, which can point to additional subdomains or web routes that might not have shown up in our initial scans.

 ls -al /etc/nginx/sites-enabled